trinker/sentimentr/README.md

 min{*p**w*<sub>*i*, *j*, *k* + *n**a*</sub>, *w*<sub>*i*, *j**n*</sub>, min{*c**w*<sub>*i*, *j*, *k*</sub> \> *p**w*<sub>*i*, *j*, *k*</sub>}}
 where *w*<sub>*i*, *j**n*</sub> is the number of words in the sentence.

-The core value in the cluster, the polarized word is acted uppon by valence shifters.
-Amplifiers increas the polarity by 1.8 (.8 is the default weight (*z*)).
+The core value in the cluster, the polarized word is acted upon by valence shifters.
+Amplifiers increase the polarity by 1.8 (.8 is the default weight (*z*)).
 Amplifiers
-(*w*<sub>*i*, *j*, *k*</sub><sup>*a*</sup>) become de-amplifiers if the clontext cluster contains an odd number of negators (*w*<sub>*i*, *j*, *k*</sub><sup>*n*</sup>).
+(*w*<sub>*i*, *j*, *k*</sub><sup>*a*</sup>) become de-amplifiers if the context cluster contains an odd number of negators (*w*<sub>*i*, *j*, *k*</sub><sup>*n*</sup>).
 De-amplifiers work to decrease decrease the polarity.
 Negation
 (*w*<sub>*i*, *j*, *k*</sub><sup>*n*</sup>) acts on
 amplifiers/de-amplifiers as discussed but also flip the sign of the polarized word.
 Negation is determined by raising  − 1 to the power of the number of negators (*w*<sub>*i*, *j*, *k*</sub><sup>*n*</sup>) plus
-2. Simply, this is a result of a belief that two negatives qual a positive, 3 negatives a negative and so on.
+2. Simply, this is a result of a belief that two negatives equal a positive, 3 negatives a negative and so on.

+The "but" conjunctions (i.e., 'but', 'however', and 'although') also weight the context cluster.
+A but conjunction before the polarized word up-weights the cluster by 1.85 (.85 is the default weight (*z*<sub>2</sub>)).
+A but conjunction after the polarized word down-weights the cluster by 1 - .85 (*z*<sub>2</sub>)).
+The number of occurrences before and after the polarized word are multiplied by 1 and -1 respectively and then summed within context cluster.
+It is this value that is multiplied by the weight and added to 1.This corresponds to the belief that a but makes the next clause of greater values while lowering the value placed on the prior clause.

 The researcher may provide a weight (*z*) to be utilized with amplifiers/de-amplifiers (default is .8; de-amplifier weight is